Heart examination

 Does the dog or cat have to fast before the examination?

-Preparation before the cardiac examination:
+Preparation before the heart examination

-monitor your breathing rate
+Monitor your breathing rate

 In the days before the consultation, it is good if you can count the breathing rate for a couple of days when the dog/cat is sleeping.
 This is done by counting the number of breaths per minute.
-Use a watch with a seconds hand or a suitable app on your smartphone (Cardialis, heart 2 heart).
+Use a watch with a second hand or a suitable app on your smartphone (Cardialis, heart 2 heart).

 It is also nice if you can think about whether your dog/cat has a reduced level of activity, an abnormal cough or a changed breathing pattern.